 Top flight athletes in many sports now integrate yoga into their training (Andy Murray, the New Zealand All Blacks anyone?), as do many well known figures in the entertainment industry (Sting, Robert Downey Jr, Matthew McCanaughey and Woody Harrleson to name a few).
 Challenge your preconceptions and give it a try – what’s the worst that can happen?

 I’m not flexible/ I’m not strong – does it matter?

 Harbour yoga teaches a variety of styles that are suitable for everyone, regardless of age, shape, size and level.
 Our aim is to help you build both attributes through your yoga practice and to reap the benefits associated with improved flexibility and strength.

 Is there an upper age limit for the classes?

 No!
 Similar to the question above – this practice is for everyone.
 We offer modifications and alternatives to postures so that you can find something that works for you.
-We also want and encourage everyone to listen to their body – after all your body knows what it needs you just need to learn to hear what it’s saying.
+We also want and encourage everyone to learn to listen to their body – after all your body knows what it needs you just need to learn to hear what it’s saying.